Model

 Topology Variant C: accuracy(distance) calibration from Ding et al. 2023 (r = −0.95 between genetic distance and PGS R² across 84 traits) is a clean candidate for closed-form.
 Deferred to a future tool because it sits at the population-genetics boundary rather than the within-population generative process this stage formalizes.
 Listed as a follow-up.

-4. Composing the parts
+4. Composing the parts: anchors the dashboard preserves

 5. Boundary conditions and where the model breaks